-Need to sell your mobile home in Dallas, DFW?
+Need to sell your mobile home in Dallas, Texas?
 Things will move along much more swiftly and smoothly if you are prepared from the start by organizing all of your documents.

 Disclose!
 Disclose!
 Disclose!

 A property disclosure will detail any known defects or malfunctions on the mobile home.
-Failure to do so can lead to legal entanglements and expenses when selling your mobile home in Dallas, DFW.
+Failure to do so can lead to legal entanglements and expenses when selling your mobile home in Dallas, Texas.

 Third-Party Financing Clause

 When you need to sell, you could consider getting a mortgage on your mobile home as another source of financing for your buyer in Dallas, Texas.
 Should you do so, your third party financing clause or financing addendum should be attached.
 In the event your buyer’s traditional mortgage application for the remainder of the financing is denied, you’re protected.

 The promissory note, obtained from the buyer, is a contract written to clearly outline the rights and duties of the parties, which must be signed and dated.
 For buyers who are purchasing through non-conventional means this is extremely important, as it enables using the seller as the financer, with the property itself acting as the security for the loan.
 This document should outline the amount of money to be paid, the date to be paid, or detailing the installments to be paid to the holder or payee.